 Summer is in full swing.
 Its been in the 90s for at least a couple of weeks and along with sweltering weather comes parties to distract from (or draw more attention to) the fact you’re sweating and I’m not the only one suffering the effects of water damage.
 This old thrift store sewing table was too.
 Follow along and see how I convert this antique sewing machine table into a DIY party food and beverage station.

-Old Sewing Machine Table Idea!
-Turn it into a Beverage Station
+Turn an Old Sewing Machine Table into a Bar

 Your sewing table will hopefully be in much better shape to begin with which will cut down on the time to make.
 You could use spray paint for an even quicker turnaround time.
 Sky is the limit and the point is to have fun and unleash your creativity no matter what.